MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/uwf-apply-windows-updates.md

 UWF servicing mode uses the following files to when it applies Windows updates to your device:

-* UWFMgr.exe command-line tool
+- UWFMgr.exe command-line tool
-* UwfServicingScr.scr screen saver
+- UwfServicingScr.scr screen saver
-* UwfServicingMasterScript.cmd script
+- UwfServicingMasterScript.cmd script

 > [!NOTE]
 > The master servicing script can be modified to service third-party applications, service custom OEM applications, or call custom OEM servicing scripts.

 UWF servicing supports the following types of Windows updates:

-* Critical updates
+- Critical updates
-* Security updates
+- Security updates
-* Driver updates
+- Driver updates

-## Apply Windows updates to UWF-protected devices
+## Enable Servicing Mode

 1. To apply Windows updates to your device, at an administrator command prompt, type the following command: